project-forth-works/project-forth-works/Algorithms/XORshift Random-generator/Random Generator Completeness Test/readme.md

 Presented here is a test for completeness.
 Linear Pseudorandom Number Generators have an exact amount of numbers they generate before the return to their starting point (wrap around).
 A good generator generates all possible numbers exactly once before wrapping around.
 During the development of specific variants of such generators it is usefull to be able to do such a check.

 The method used here is brute-force.
-It needs a decent CPU and at least 512 MB of continuous memory to run in a rasenable time.
+It needs a decent CPU and at least 512 MB of continuous memory to run in a reasonable time.
 But a Raspberry Pi has enough memeory and is fast enough to run a check in reasonable time.

 ##### It functions thus: